Skip to main content

 Contact TSA Cares before your flight.

 The Transportation Security Administration offers passengers with medical conditions, special needs, or disabilities a special support line called TSA Cares.
-You can get help and find out more about what to expect at the security checkpoints.
+Through this line, you can get help and learn more about what to expect at security checkpoints.

 You can also ask for a passenger support specialist at the airport.